JMP-MO/PyEarthTools/docs/Roadmap.md

 # PyEarthTools Roadmap

 Broad Goals:
- - Be a multi-model, multi-site ML framework for geosciences with good on-ramps for new users and developers
+ - Be a multi-model, multi-site ML framework for earth/geo sciences with good on-ramps for new users and developers
  - Provide a reproducible pipeline with provenance for model weights and experiments
  - Encourage the community to adopt reproducible, shareable and inter-mixable models